 GRANTS and PRIZES

-All five finalists will get the following:
+All four finalists will get the following:

 • $500 award grant each (but you must show up on the festival weekend and perform in the competition in order to collect this)

 • One pop-up performance in the museum on Saturday or Sunday

 • Complimentary three-day pass to the festival for each finalist

 • Permission to sell your albums at the festival (if applicable)